 We’ve all been there – you read a book that you just didn’t enjoy…hated even.
 You may or may not actually publish a negative review somewhere, but you’ve at least had negative thoughts about the book.

-Personally, I hate having to write negative reviews.
+I kind of hate having to write negative reviews.
 I know my own taste very well, and I expect that when I read a book, I will enjoy it based on what I know about the plot.
 It’s always a big let down to dislike a book after the blurb or review or recommendation made it seem like something I’d really enjoy.
 When I don’t enjoy a book, it’s almost painful (bad writing, time wasted, the disappointment of finding out it wasn’t what I thought it was, etc).
 Negative reviews are hard for me to write because it’s someone else’s creation – the author worked hard (I assume) and no one wants to hear that someone thinks their book is terrible (even if it is).
 Not to mention, I don’t want to sound like a jerk – I sometimes find it hard to express what I dislike about a book, but I don’t want to say something unhelpful like “I hated this book.
 It’s the worst.”
-Not to mention, my opinion is my own, it doesn’t mean that other’s won’t still enjoy the book.
+Not to mention, my opinion is my own, nd it doesn’t mean that other’s won’t still enjoy the book.

 I don’t always read reviews, but when I come across well written, negative reviews (especially for a book I dislike), I have to admit that I find a deep sense of pleasure in reading them.
 My guilty pleasure is reading humorous, snarky or maybe downright angry reviews.
 While I try to be polite if I do have a negative review, I often find myself wishing I had the witty prose of some of the reviewers whose posts I have enjoyed in the past.

 This post was inspired by some funny (and enjoyable) reviews that came up in my Goodreads feed today.
 These are the types of negative reviews I could read all day: